mlorenc2021/mlorenc2021/README.md

 ### Hello 👋

-- 🔭 I’m currently working on becoming a full stack developer
+- 🔭 I’m currently working on becoming more proficient as a full stack developer
-- 🌱 I’m currently learning Java, Spring Boot, MySQL
+- 🌱 I’m currently learning how to build more robust full stack applications
 - 📫 How to reach me:

 LinkedIn: https://www.linkedin.com/in/matthew-lorenc-00b36a183/